---

 ## Solo Gallery (Home Decor)

 Solo Gallery achieved a 3.2x increase in AI impressions, rising from 4% to 13% within a six-week period.
-Citation rates grew by 47% following targeted SKU optimizations.
-These improvements focused on implementing dimensions and materials tables, shipping snippets, review summaries, and complete product schema to enhance visibility within generative AI search results.
+During this same timeframe, citation rates for the brand grew by 47%.
+These results demonstrate the impact of targeted generative engine optimization on brand visibility within AI-driven search environments.

 * Dimensions and materials tables